ccdcoe/CDMCS/Moloch/README.md

 ### Moloch is a large scale, open source, full packet capturing, indexing, and database system.
 > Moloch is not meant to replace Intrusion Detection Systems (IDS).
 Moloch augments your current security infrastructure by storing and indexing network traffic in standard PCAP format, while also providing fast indexed access.

-**NB!
-Note that that due to public holidays, we are unconventionally staring our course on Tuesday at 09:00 and working until Friday afternoon.**

 # Mobile course May 27 - May 31

 ## Day 0 :: Intro:: May 27 2019, starts at 13:00